creynolds8/tweeter/README.md

 Tweeter is a simple, single-page Twitter clone.

-This project utilizes jQuery, Javascript, HTML, and CSS to provide a pleasant and familiar user experience similar to one they would be accustomed to from other social media sites.
+This project utilizes jQuery, Ajax, Javascript, HTML, and CSS to provide a pleasant and familiar user experience similar to one they would be accustomed to from other social media sites.

 ## Final Product